-I am a 5th year PhD Candidate in the Department of Political Science at Stony Brook University, with concentrations in Political Psychology and Political Methodology.
-My research broadly covers Political Behavior, Public Opinion, Ideology, and Partisan Polarization in American politics, and employs both survey and experimental methods.
+I am a Postdoctoral Scientist at The George Washington University's School of Media and Public Affairs.
+I received my PhD from the Department of Political Science at Stony Brook University, with concentrations in Political Psychology and Political Methodology.
+My research broadly covers Political Behavior, Public Opinion, Ideology, Partisan Polarization, and Political Communication in American politics, and employs quantitative, content analysis, survey, and experimental methods.

 More specifically, my dissertation examines how authoritarian dispositions influence citizens' perceptions of their partisan identities as social identities; and how these perceptions, in turn, have structured the nature of partisan polarization in the United States.
-Other research interests of mine include the role of individuals' social networks on political information seeking and processing; the effects of empathy and ideology on social welfare preferences; and how biological mechanisms can influence policy preferences.
+Other research interests of mine include the role of individuals' social networks on political information seeking and processing; the effects of empathy, race, and ideology on social welfare preferences; how elites' message framing and rhetorical styles impact the association between citizens' personality dispositions and their policy preferences; and how biological mechanisms can influence ideological values.

 Feel free to contact me at email@example.com if you have any questions.